-Parvo, also commonly referred to as canine parvovirus, is a viral disease that affects dogs and is highly contagious.
-It produces symptoms and illness that, for the most part, even with proper treatment can be life-threatening and even fatal.
+Canine Parvovirus (commonly know as Parvo or CPV) is a highly contagious viral disease affecting dogs.
+It produces symptoms and illness that (even with proper treatment) can be life-threatening and even fatal.

-In young dogs, parvo can cause damage to the heart that is severe enough to leave them with lifelong cardiac issues.
+In young dogs, parvo can cause damage to the heart that may result in lifelong cardiac issues.
 This is the result of the virus attacking the white blood cells in the circulatory system, killing them off by suppressing bone marrow.

-The parvovirus is extremely contagious.
-It is easily transmitted when any animal, person or even an object comes into contact with the feces of the dog that is infected.
-It is very common that dogs will contract the disease by simply being in an area where an infected dog has been before.
+It is easily transmitted when any animal, person, or even an object comes into contact with the feces of an infected dog.
+Dogs can contract the disease by simply being in an area where an infected dog has been before.

-The virus is extraordinarily resistant and can survive for months on any and all objects in a given environment, making the entire area highly dangerous for young and unvaccinated dogs.
+The virus is extraordinarily resistant and can survive for months on any and all objects in a given environment, making the entire area highly dangerous for puppies and unvaccinated dogs.

-Some dogs are much more susceptible than others to this dangerous virus.
-However, it is mostly dogs that are unvaccinated that are most at risk.
+Some dogs are more susceptible than others to this dangerous virus.

 Signs and Symptoms

-Should you suspect that your dog has been exposed to parvo or that they have acquired the disease, you can take them to the vet who will perform various tests to determine whether or not they are infected.
-Generally, parvo is diagnosed based on signs and symptoms as well as lab tests.
+Should you suspect that your dog has been exposed to parvo or that they have acquired the disease, take them to the vet as soon as possible.

 How to Get Rid of Parvo